Topics: Mental Health, Spain

 Noelia Castillo Ramos, 25, from Spain, became the first citizen to qualify for assisted dying on the grounds of mental health in 2024.

-The Spanish woman was raped on two separate occasions, once by a former boyfriend before being gang raped by three men, in 2022.
+The Spanish woman, who has received psychiatric treatment since she was 13, said she was raped on two separate occasions, once allegedly by a former boyfriend, before being gang raped by three men in 2022.

 Advert

-The Barcelona native died on Thursday (March 26) at the Sant Pere de Ribes health centre despite her father's efforts to block it.
+The Barcelona native died on Thursday (March 26) at the Sant Pere de Ribes health center, despite her father's efforts to block it.

-Christian Lawyers, who's been representing Geronimo Castillo, said: "Noelia has already been euthanised.
+Abogados Cristianos (Christian Lawyers), who have been representing Castillo, said: "Noelia has already undergone euthanasia.

-"At Christian Lawyers, we deeply regret her death and denounce that this case highlights the serious flaws in the euthanasia law, which does not protect the most vulnerable people.
+"From Christian Lawyers, we deeply regret her death and denounce that this case highlights the serious shortcomings of the euthanasia law, which does not protect the most vulnerable people.

-"We urge politicians to use her story to drive urgent changes and prevent something like this from happening again."
+"We ask politicians to ensure that her story serves to drive urgent changes and prevent something like this from happening again."

-The statement continued: "Thanks to everyone who has empathised with the family during these very difficult times.
+The statement continued: "Thank you to everyone who has empathized with the family during these very difficult times.

-"You can understand that the parents are broken after years of trying to support her in her rehabilitation."
+"You can understand that her parents are devastated after years of trying to support her in her rehabilitation."

 Noelia's euthanasia request was first granted by an expert committee in Catalonia in 2024, after Spain legalised assisted suicide and euthanasia in 2021.